Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 # Migration CLI

-The [Xperience by Kentico: Migration Tool](/README.md) transfers content and other data from **Kentico Xperience 13**, **Kentico 12** or **Kentico 11** to **Xperience by Kentico**.
+The [Xperience by Kentico: Kentico Migration Tool](/README.md) transfers content and other data from **Kentico Xperience 13**, **Kentico 12** or **Kentico 11** to **Xperience by Kentico**.

 The migration is performed by running a command for the .NET CLI.